You searched for:

 Compton’s Patent R.I.P.—An Afterthought

 Next When the Patent Office reversed course in 1994 and withdrew the patent it had issued just the year before, Britannica challenged the action and brought suit.
-Years later, a federal district court in Washington, D.C., found the Patent [...]
+Years later, a federal district court in Washington, D.C., found the [...]

 Dr. Stanley Frank, Vice President, Development

 Next Thus, from the beginning, the novel idea of developing an architecture based upon multiple search paths to related information was central to the product.
-Also fundamental to the design were reciprocal hyperlinks between related data contained in other [...]
+Also fundamental to the design were reciprocal hyperlinks between related data contained in [...]

 Peter Norton Takes Britannica into the Software Business

 Next Although not willing to follow Wier’s advice in 1983, Britannica’s board of directors did believe the company needed to get closer to the emerging personal computer market.
-That year, Encyclopaedia Britannica Educational Corporation, which I later served as [...]
+That year, Encyclopaedia Britannica Educational Corporation, which I later served [...]

 Patricia Wier, EB, Marvin Minsky, MIT, and Alan Kay

 Next Britannica had first acquired a large mainframe computer in the 1960s.
-It had primarily been used to manage the company’s direct mail and installment sales activities, though it also did the usual accounting applications and managed the payroll [...]
+It had primarily been used to manage the company’s direct mail and installment sales activities, though it also did the usual accounting applications and managed the [...]

 Solving the PC Data Storage Problem

 Next Britannica editor Warren Preece had been able to foresee the possibility of an optical disc encyclopedia because of breakthrough engineering developments that had taken place in Europe and Japan.
-Klass Compaan, a physicist with Philips research based in [...]
+Klass Compaan, a physicist with Philips research based [...]

 Reinventing the Encyclopedia in Electronic Form